dfinity/motoko/design/IDL.md

 #### Memory

-`M` maps an IDL value to a byte sequence representing that value.
+`M` maps an Candid value to a byte sequence representing that value.
 The definition is indexed by type.
 We assume that the fields in a record value are sorted by increasing id.

 ```